 Alcohol Withdrawal Detox

 Alcohol may be legal, but it can be dangerous when it begins to affect your work, family, and life.
 When you become dependent on alcohol or addicted to it, your body may begin to have mental and physical problems when you reduce your alcohol intake or stop.
 This is known as alcohol withdrawal.
 If you are not a heavy drinker, you are not likely to have any withdrawal symptoms.
 Alcohol withdrawal often manifests in people who drink heavily for weeks or months.
-If you are a social drinker, you don’t have to worry about withdrawal symptoms.
+If you are a social drinker, you don’t have to worry about these symptoms.

 Table of contents